Luke Maile Player Props: Reds vs. Cardinals

 Cardinals Pitching Rankings

-- Wainwright gets the start for the Cardinals, his fourth of the season.
-He is 1-0 with a 5.74 ERA and eight strikeouts in 15 2/3 innings pitched.
+- Matz (0-5) gets the starting nod for the Cardinals in his 10th start of the season.
+He has a 5.05 ERA in 46 1/3 innings pitched, with 43 strikeouts.

-- His most recent time out came on Thursday against the Los Angeles Dodgers, when the right-hander tossed 5 2/3 innings, surrendering two earned runs while giving up five hits.
+- In his most recent outing on Saturday against the Los Angeles Dodgers, the lefty tossed 4 2/3 innings, allowing no earned runs while surrendering six hits.

-- The 41-year-old has an ERA of 5.74, with 4.6 strikeouts per nine innings, in three games this season.
-Opponents are hitting .303 against him.
+- In nine games this season, the 31-year-old has a 5.05 ERA and 8.4 strikeouts per nine innings, while allowing a batting average of .303 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.